dansmyers/IntroToCS/README.md

 ### Letter Grades

-**To earn an A**, you must meet the following criteria:
+**To earn an *B***, you must meet the following criteria:

 1. Satisfactory completion of the six major programming assignments.
-2. Satisfactory completion of 12 of the 13 labs.
+2. Satisfactory completion of 11 of the 12 labs.
 You can miss one lab without it affecting your grade.
 3. Earn a score of at least 80% on both the midterm and final exams.
 4. Complete the autograded questions in the assigned reading.
 To allow some flexibility, the threshold for receiving credit is 90% of the assigned questions.